Look at this Candy Cane Ice Cream with Chocolate Chunks, folks!

 When I was contacted by Jeff O’Connell’s publicist with an offer of a complimentary copy of Sugar Nation, I jumped on the chance.
 This book is a quick read and overall did not disappoint.
 Actually I think Sugar Nation is a “must read” for everyone.
 The bottom line is that standard guidance on sugar and carbs when it comes to glucose levels and diabetes will not improve one’s health.
 In fact, it will do exactly the opposite.
 O’Connell’s book lays out the reasons why the standard advice is failing folks, the data that supports the reasons, and what you can do differently to avoid the diabetic (pre-diabetic) path of most of America.
 You might be wondering what motivated Jeff O’Connell to write this book.
 When Jeff’s father was suffering end-stage diabetes, Jeff himself was diagnosed with prediabetes.
 He was floored.
 He was a thin guy who had devoted his professional life to being a role model for others wanting to get healthy and fit.
 (You’ll read more on Jeff’s background and current role in a moment.)
 In his path to get himself well and avoid developing full-blown diabetes, Jeff found himself questioning the conventional wisdom that was dispensed to him again and again.
 Sometimes the only advice he received from his doctors was “control your glucose levels with your diet” or in some cases, just a simple “good luck.”
 He did research, interviewed diabetic specialists, sought second opinions, and more, to come up with the best way for him to move forward in health.

 I was given the privilege to interview Jeff via email.
-I’m happy to share that with you today.
+I’m happy to share a very brief part of that interview with you today.
 You’ll get a glimmer that personally I don’t agree with all the guidance in this book but overall, I think that Sugar Nation is an outstanding book and Jeff is an inspiration.

 Question: What was your primary goal in writing this book?